jeffsrepoaccount/JeffsArduinoTimingChannels/readme.md

 Any application that needs the ability to have different things in an ON state for a period of time followed by the OFF state for a period of time in a repeating fashion.
 This library currently does not assume an RTC module is available or offer support for one, and is inappropriate for any application requiring specific time of day activation or deactivation.

-An approach to the setup of how long something can be on and off can be used, and that is to ensure that the sum of the two times add up to exactly 24 hours.
-The drawback to this approach would be you only get 1 activation/deactivation cycle per day, and, depending on how accurate you need to be, must initially power on the board only at a specific time of day.
+An approach to the setup of how long something can be on and off can be used, and that is to ensure that the sum of the two times add up to a value divisible into 24 hours.
+The drawback to this that you must power on the board at a specific time of day, which may be impossible depending on how accurate you need to be.

 ## Usage